 Graduate students who earned an undergraduate degree from IPFW normally may not repeat 500-level Communication graduate classes to fulfill the Masters degree.
 Degree candidates may petition the Graduate Director in certain limited cases, such as when the student can show that the course topic will vary considerably.
 In such instances, the burden of proof is on the student, who may assemble a dossier for consideration by the Graduate Director.
 The dossier may include copies of syllabi, a statement from the instructor, and other materials showing that the course will be taught in a significantly different way.

-Once you have your advisory committee and 15-21 credit hours, you need to complete and have approved a Plan of Study.
-The plan of study is simply a list of courses you have completed and plan to complete along with the names of your committee.
-It must be signed and approved by your committee, the Graduate Director and the Graduate Dean at Purdue, West Lafayette.
-If the plan of study is not approved by two semesters before you intend to graduate, you will not be allowed to graduate.
+Once you have your advisory committee and 15-18 credit hours, you will submit a Plan of Study for approval.
+Not simply a list of courses you have completed and plan to complete, the Plan of Study also lists the names and signatures of committee members who have approved continuation in the program and your choice of completing a non-course degree option requirement.
+Once your committee has approved your Plan of Study, the form then goes to the Graduate Program Director and the Director of Graduate Studies for their approval.
+In order to graduate, you must have an approved plan of study no later than two regular semesters, excluding summers, before the graduation semester.
 Once you are ready to complete the Masters Plan of Study form (GS-6), make sure you carefully follow these important instructions.

 To be considered for graduation from an IPFW program, you must submit an application for graduation.
 If you do not apply for graduation by the deadline posted, you may not be considered for honors, your name may not appear on the program, and your spring degree may not be available at Commencement.